ZethEnterprise/Zent.Iso20022/4.Source/README.md

 ![D'oh!](https://i.pinimg.com/474x/17/01/77/170177e2f0a024564a2f78db42599e23.jpg)

 Soh...
 I got the Enums merged into the same Dictionary..
 Or so I thought.
 It turned out that some traced CodeSets are also to be located in external code sets...
 But what?!
 Does that make any sense?
 So I looked into the CAMT.006.001.09 and surely enough.
 It does not work as an Enum.
 It works as a string-based thingy - so...
 Is that to be expected?
 Now to think of what to do in that relation.

+# 2024-05-24
+What to say...? <i>"Education never ends, Watson.
+It is a series of lessons, with the greatest for the last."</i>
+Aaaaaanywho.
+Let's get moving: Some small checkpoints: all of the External CodeSets will only be translated into strings - WITH limitations of some sorts.
+I will therefore do some magic to add it as an Enum, but also as the Raw input as a string.
+In that way we should be able to get the best of the two worlds.
+Well - best of one world and the lesser evil from another.